pscally1005/pscally1005.github.io/_posts/recipes/protein/2023-08-22-banana-protein.markdown

 - In a separate <a href='https://amzn.to/4adxMft'>large bowl</a>, whisk together all the dry ingredients until well combined - <a href='/misc/grains#oats'>oat flour</a>, <a href='/misc/dairy#whey'>whey protein</a>, <a href='https://amzn.to/4sgDH9S'>powdered peanut butter</a>, <a href='/misc/seeds#chia-seeds'>chia seeds</a>, baking powder, cinnamon, baking soda, and salt

 - Add the dry ingredients to the wet, and mix until just fully combined.
-Optionally fold in chopped <a href='/misc/nuts'>nuts</a> or chocolate chips (1/2 cup, 85 g).
+Optionally fold in chopped <a href='/misc/nuts'>nuts</a> or <a href='/misc/chocolate-benefits'>chocolate chips</a> (1/2 cup, 85 g).
 Transfer the batter to the pan

 - Bake at 350F for at least 60 minutes, or a toothpick to the center comes out clean, and the <a href='https://amzn.to/4kmobG2'>internal temperature</a> is around <a href='https://amzn.to/4kmobG2'>205F</a>.
 Let cook on a <a href='https://amzn.to/4qQNmn2'>wire rack</a> before slicing.
 Transfer to a fridge in a bag or container
 - <img src='/assets/Food/Protein Powder/Banana Protein/banana-protein-5.jpg' alt='' class='instruction-image'>